Generic name: canagliflozin [ kan-a-gli-FLOE-zin ]

 Uses for canagliflozin

 Canagliflozin is used together with proper diet and exercise to treat type 2 diabetes.
-It works in the kidney to prevent absorption of glucose (blood sugar).
+It is also used to lower the risk of heart attack, stroke, or death in patients with type 2 diabetes and heart or blood vessel disease.
+This medicine works in the kidneys to prevent absorption of glucose (blood sugar).
 This helps lower the blood sugar level.
 Canagliflozin does not help patients who have insulin-dependent or type 1 diabetes.
 Type 1 diabetic patients must use insulin injections.

 Appropriate studies have not been performed on the relationship of age to the effects of canagliflozin in the pediatric population.
 Safety and efficacy have not been established.